robparrott/git-workshop/gitworkshop.md

 >
 >Git + GitHub makes code review very easy.
 Instead of pushing changes to master, create a new branch, then push that branch to a remote remote branch of the same name.
 >
 Then in GitHub, create a "Pull Request."
 Ask a collaborator to review that Pull Request.
-If you are disclined ad follow this simpe process for every changeset, you get code review for free.
+If you are disclined ad follow this simple process for every changeset, you get code review for free.
 >
 >To start, create a local repository and populate it with some content:
 >